Bubbles9465/Tony-Hawk-s-Pro-Skater-PSX-Files/README.md

 Some .bin files has model and texture. https://github.com/rickomax/psxprev

 ### VAB: PlayStation audio file format
+Simply drag a vab file to vab2vag to extract all the audio files

 ### BMP: Windows Bitmap
 Paint.net support 4-bit, 8-bit, 24-bit, and 32-bit for PlayStation